fetchai/agents-aea/docs/api/context/base.md

 Send message or envelope to another skill.

+If message passed it will be wrapped into envelope with optional envelope context.

 **Arguments**:

-- `message_or_envelope`: envelope to send to another skill. if message passed it will be wrapped into envelope with optional envelope context.
+- `message_or_envelope`: envelope to send to another skill.

-**Returns**:

-None
+- `context`: the optional envelope context

 <a name="aea.context.base.AgentContext.storage"></a>
 #### storage